Seneca language: Syllable structure

 Seneca allows both open and closed syllables; a Seneca syllable is considered to be closed when the nucleus is followed by a cluster of multiple consonants.
 Moreover, [h] appears to be ambisyllabic intervocalically, and can be included in a cluster of multiple non-consonantal segments in the onset.

 Morphology

-Seneca is a polysynthetic, agglutinative language with a remarkably rich verbal morphological system, and to a lesser extent, a fairly rich system of nominal morphology as well.
-Verbs constitute a decisive majority of Seneca words (by one estimate, as much as eighty-five percent of different words), and between the numerous classes of morphemes that can be added to the verb root, the generally multiple morphemes constituent thereto, and the variants thereof, a truly staggering number of Seneca verbs is grammatically possible.
-While most verb forms have multiple allomorphs, however, in the majority of cases, variants of morphemes cannot be reliably predicted on the basis of its phonological environment.
+Seneca is a polysynthetic, agglutinative language with a rich verbal morphological system, and to a lesser extent, a fairly rich system of nominal morphology as well.
+Verbs constitute the majority of Seneca words (by one estimate, as much as eighty-five percent of different words), and given the numerous classes of morphemes that can be added to the verb root, the multiple morphemes generally involved, and their variants, a very large number of Seneca verbs is grammatically possible.
+While most verb forms have multiple allomorphs, in most cases the variants of a morpheme cannot be reliably predicted from its phonological environment.